-A Babka is a Bulgarian Sweet Bread , kind of like a Brioche.
+A Babka is a sweet braided bread or cake, kind of like a Brioche.
+And I LOVE it’ the traditional one is with dark chocolate (recipe for that is here CLICK HERE) But today I decided to make it a bit different.
 I’ve edited a little bit and added an Ammna twist and making it seasonal by adding pumpkin purée, brown sugar and lots of warming spices.
 When it comes out of the oven, you just can’t resist, the smells are so inviting that all you want to do is cut it up fast and just take a very big bite! 😉 It takes a little bit of effort to bake as the proof wait is long but it is well worth it!
 So give it a try! 🙂

 Here’s how you make it!